 It’s incredibly easy to create a budget that will either be unrealistic or won’t account for little expenses you forget about.
 Be sure to track your spending habits religiously, count every coffee you buy on the way to work, every small purchase, track what you buy on the grocery store.
 The more thorough you are, the better.
 If you only track the big things like grocery store visits and bills, then you might as well not make a budget at all as a large portion of spending falls through the cracks.
 Having a thorough budget will stop you from cheating on it and keep you considering your goal in every purchase you make.

 There’s plenty of resources you can use to track your spending.
-The old fashion way is a notebook but having a spreadsheet application like Excel can be an excellent tool and allow you to go through data, enter new data, and make calculations with ease.
+The old fashion way is a notebook but having an Excel spreadsheet application can be an excellent tool and allow you to go through data, enter new data, and make calculations with ease.
 You can also use apps such as Mint, PocketGuard, and Dollarbird.
 Many of these apps also allow you to directly link your bank account so they update on their own.
 They also produce graphs and can create a visual representation of how your money is being spent.
 Keeping a record of your spending that updates regularly is not optional, it’s a necessity when budgeting.

 There’s always going to be surprise expenses that pop up and you should account for them in your budgeting.
 You can assume that at some point you’ll run into car trouble so $1000 savings should be accounted for when you budget.
 There are also yearly expenses such as birthdays and holidays that will require saving up beforehand and incurring a significant cost, so keep track of these and work out how soon in advance you should be saving.
 It’s much easier to put away $25 a month for Christmas than gather $150 up in a single month.